turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 * Is there anyone you would recommend I talk to at your company or in the tech industry at large?
 Would you be able to make an introduction for me?

 #### FAQs & Things to Keep in Mind
-As you get started with networking at Turing, keep in mind
+As you get started with networking at Turing, here are a couple of frequently asked questions and answers that might be helpful:

 * *What constitutes networking?
 Do I have to talk to someone in person/on a call?* A: Networking is building a relationship.
 To do that, it involves having a conversation.
 The way that conversation takes place -- on a call, through email or Slack messages, DMs on Twitter -- is entirely up to you.
 * *How do I go about contacting someone if I don't have their email?* A: There are [several sites listed here](/resources/outreach_networking_resources) that can help you find people's email addresses.